Skip to Content

 The Cave at the Cave and Basin

-The black-and-white photos of the Peyto, Bow, and Athabasca Glaciers show the amount of ice loss over the last decade.
+They document the retreat of Peyto, Bow, and Athabasca Glaciers.
 With global warming, scientists estimate that 70% of the park’s glaciers will melt by 2100.

 Deer on the Marsh Trail at the Cave and Basin, Banff